offbynull/actors/README.md

 #### Gateways

 A Gateway, like an Actor, communicates with other components through message-passing, but isn't bound by any of the same rules as Actors.
 Gateways are mainly used to interface with third-party components that can't be communicated with via message-passing.
 As such, it's perfectly acceptable for a gateway to expose internal state, share state, perform I/O, perform thread synchronization, or otherwise block.

-Peernetic provides the following gateway implementations:

- * TimerGateway -- Echoes back messages after a certain duration of time.
- * DirectGateway -- Allows normal Java code to interface with actors/gateways.
- * LogGateway -- Logs messages to SLF4J.
- * RecorderGateway -- Saves incoming messages to a file.
- * ReplayerGateway -- Replays messages saved by a RecorderGateway.
- * VisualizerGateway -- Displays 2D directed graphs (in visualizer project).
- * UdpGateway -- Sends and receives messages over UDP (in network project).

-#### Differences

-Unlike some other actor frameworks ...

- 1. **Peernetic doesn't provide a "central directory" for actors/gateways.** Before a primitive can send messages to another primitive, it needs to be linked to that other primitive.
-This is done by binding Shuttles.
-If you've used other actor frameworks before, shuttles are similar to mailboxes.
- 1. **Peernetic doesn't provide guarantees around message delivery.** The underlying transport mechanism is what determines guarantees around message delivery.
-Actors/Gateways communicating locally will have messages that are delivered and in ordered.
-But, if messages are piped over a volatile transport (e.g. UDP), nothing is guaranteed.

 ## Examples